sablier-labs/docs/docs/contracts/v2/reference/core/contract.SablierV2LockupDynamic.md

 ### createWithDeltas

-Creates a dynamic stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and all specified time deltas.
+Creates a stream by setting the start time to `block.timestamp`, and the end time to the sum of `block.timestamp` and all specified time deltas.
 The segment milestones are derived from these deltas.
 The stream is funded by `msg.sender` and is wrapped in an ERC-721 NFT.

 Emits a {CreateLockupDynamicStream} and a {Transfer} event.
 Requirements: